cyborg42/rcu_128/README.md

 # Rcu128

 Rcu128 is a Rust library that provides a concurrent data structure for read-copy-update (RCU) style access to a value.
-It allows multiple readers to access the value concurrently, while ensuring safe updates by blocking relase value until all current readers have finished reading the old value.
+It allows multiple readers to access the value concurrently while ensuring safe updates by blocking the release of the value until all current readers have finished reading the old value.

 ## Limitation